BrandonTang89/AbstractionProject/brandon-fl/brandonTypst.typ

 We will check if $(P_R -> H)[X, C] equiv True$ and whether $(Q_R -> L)[X, C] equiv True$.
 If both of these hold, then the output constraint is satisfied.

 If we have $(P^R and L) != False$ it means that some indexing cases that only index into $P$ actually cause $s$ to be low, this is a counter example to the positive part of property so the positive part of property is disproven.
-We can inspect the cases indexed by $(P^R and L)$ to get the actual counter example in terms of the original circuit inputs.
+We can inspect the cases indexed as $im(P^R and L, R)$ to get the actual counter example in terms of the original circuit inputs.

 Similarly, if we have $(Q^R and H) != False$, we have disproven the negative part of the property.